johncostacoursera/GettingAndCleaningData/CodeBook - Getting and Cleaning Data Course Project.md

           5 -> standing
           6 -> laying

-        Removed underscores
+        Removed underscores using _gsub_

-        Moved all field and labels to lower case
+        Moved all field and labels to lower case using _tolower_

 ###   STEP 2.
 Assemble complete data set
-        Combine Training and Test dataset into a single table consisting of 563 fields and 10,299 records using the labels and names modified above.
+        Combine Training and Test dataset using _cbind_ and _rbind_ into a single table consisting of 563 fields and 10,299 records using the labels and names modified above.
 Clean up field names as needed to Tidy Data standards.

 ###   STEP 3.
 Extract data of interest
-          Extract field names that are the mean and std for each measurment for each activity by subject and calculate the mean of these measurements (using  arrange) for each subject, for each activity type.
+          Extract field names that are the mean and std for each measurment for each activity by subject and calculate the mean of these measurements (using  _aggregate_) for each subject, for each activity type and then arrange into the final format ordered by subject.
 The outcome produces 180 records and 68 cols.

           Feild names are as follows:
             [1] Subject